 We, autistics, are poor at social imagination and that’s why we take people at face value, at least most of the time.
 You could say that is a problem connected with our disability, and it certainly is, at least up to a point.
 But then, neurotypicals have an opposite issue: they use their social imagination to stereotype people, to put them into neat boxes.

 I felt like that was my problem when I tried online dating.
 Men didn’t know what to do with me.
-Polish and working in care, yet confident and assertive.
+Polish and working in care, yet confident and assertive (yes, for some reason I can be very assertive with men but not with women).
 It shouldn’t be like that, should it?
-I felt like they didn’t really want to get to know me, they wanted to stereotype me instead.
+I felt like those men didn’t really want to get to know me, they wanted to stereotype me instead.
 And then I met John.
-He was completely different, I felt like he didn’t have any preconceived ideas about me and was opened to getting to know me instead.
+He was completely different, I felt like he didn’t have any preconceived ideas about me and he was opened to getting to know me instead.
 That’s why our relationship could flourish.

 Anyway, what I wanted to say here is: Simon Baron-Cohen is not any better.
 He’s doing exactly the same thing.
-Around a year ago I set up a petition to provide post diagnostic support to autistic adults and I emailed it to Simon and asked him to share it.
+Around a year ago I set up a petition about providing post diagnostic support to autistic adults and I emailed it to Professor Baron-Cohen and asked him to share it.
 I can see now how socially naive that looked from neurotypical person perspective; me, a blogger who just started, asking top autism scientist in the country to share my petition.
 It was a silly thing to do, you have to agree.

 But at the time I was just going through options of what I could do to help autistics while at the same time to get some public attention and to establish myself in the autism advocacy world.
 This is what I do when I’m in new situation: I’m going through options and because I have deficit of social imagination, some of them will look silly and naive.
-With time though, when I work out the rules of engagement, I get much smarter than that and the options that come to my head are much better.
+With time though, when I work things out, I get smarter and the options that come to my head are much better.

 And you would think that a top autism specialist would know that’s how autistic person may behave.